Alliekj/Employee_Data_SQL/README.md

 # sql-challenge

 Overview:
 This project involves the design, creation, and manipulation of a relational database for a company's employee data.
 The main objectives include data modeling, data engineering, and data analysis using SQL and PostgreSQL.
-I used chatgpt to debug and re-write the script to establish foreign keys.
+I used chatgpt to debug, establish foreign keys, and re-write my data analysis sql script.

 Data Modeling:
 The first step in this project is to inspect the provided CSV files and create an Entity Relationship Diagram (saved as QuickDBD-export.png within the Analysis folder).
 The ERD helps to visualize the relationships between different entities in the database.